 Featured Founder: Theo Harvey of SynsorMed

 Welcome to our Featured Founder series, where you’ll meet startup founders from Tampa-St. Petersburg who are building and scaling their ventures to solve some of the world’s greatest challenges.
-We interviewed Theo Harvey, Founder & CEO of SynsorMed, a platform to help patients with chronic illnesses and healthcare providers manage medical and non-medical needs to prevent hospital readmission.
+We interviewed Theo Harvey, Founder & CEO of SynsorMed, a fully reimbursable remote patient monitoring (RPM) and chronic care management (CCM) solution for healthcare care organizations.

 What were you doing previously and what inspired you to launch your company?